PCGRLLM: Large Language Model-Driven Reward Design for Procedural Content Generation Reinforcement Learning: Story-based Reward Function Generation Task

 Recent advancements in text-based generative models have showcased the potential for translating textual descriptions into diverse domains such as human-like motion \cite{guo2022generating}, high-fidelity images \cite{ramesh2022hierarchical}, music composition \cite{agostinelli2023musiclm}, and game content generation.
 The gaming domain has also benefited significantly from text-based generative approaches.
 For example, text-conditioned generative models have been applied to specific tasks such as generating \textit{Super Mario Bros} levels \cite{sudhakaran2024mariogpt} or \textit{Sokoban} puzzles \cite{todd2023level}, where models synthesize playable and contextually relevant game content.
 Extending beyond level design, recent works have explored generating entire games from textual descriptions \cite{zhang2024text, nasir2024word2world}, thereby transforming abstract narratives into interactive environments and mechanics.
 The generated content is evaluated to ensure it aligns with the instructions (i.e., textual conditioning).

 Our method is evaluated on the text-to-reward generation task, which aims to bridge narrative-driven descriptions with a trainable reward function.
 This evaluation checks whether the generated content satisfies the given text instructions, such as ensuring that the player encounters specific conditions during gameplay—for example, encountering \textit{Bat} and \textit{Spider} as required objectives.
-The two input instructions used in this work are as follows:
+The four story inputs used in this work are summarized in Table \ref{tab:scenario_examples}.
+We designed these scenarios to evaluate two complementary aspects: (1) the ability of the LLM to handle multiple conditional objectives, as in Scenarios 1 and 2, and (2) the capacity to reason about spatial constraints, as in Scenarios 3 and 4.